The Messiah would be born in Bethlehem

 In Micah 5:2, there is a prophecy that reveals that Bethlehem would be the birthplace of the Messiah.

-A second problem with the claim is that there is also evidence outside of the Bible that shows that Micah 5:2 was regarded as a Messianic prophecy involving the town of Bethlehem.
+And, there is evidence outside of the Bible that shows that Micah 5:2 was regarded as a Messianic prophecy involving the town of Bethlehem.
 Here is an excerpt from the Jerusalem Talmud, which is a collection of Judaism-related writings completed about 1600 years ago:

 "The King Messiah... from where does he come forth?
 From the royal city of Bethlehem in Judah." - Jerusalem Talmud, Berakoth 5a.